 None of the 176 children endured the Crossing (Pessah as it was registered in the collective unconscious mind).
 And nearly every plant of the hydroponic garden withered – as if they had a nervous system.

-Out of the 144, the 60 went into a coma, because their mind couldn’t escape Pessah.
-Another 40 lost their reason.
-Those who had their senses were reduced to cannibalism in order to survive the following six months, when they would reach the Twin Planet.
+Out of the 144, the 60 went into a coma because their mind couldn’t escape Pessah and another 40 lost their reason.
+Those who had their senses were reduced to cannibalism in order to survive for the following six months, when they would finally reach the Twin Planet.

-The pressure was increased when the Ark’s computer announced to the survivors that due to the loss of the plants, the oxygen was enough only for five of them.
+The pressure was increased when the Ark’s computer announced to the survivors that the oxygen would suffice only for five of them due to the loss of the plants.

 As the Ark approached the Twin Planet, the inhabitants killed each other – in order to survive.